-Crafted for students entering grades 1 – 8 in the fall of 2021, Museum of the Rockies quality camps stimulate learning throughout the summer.
+Crafted for students entering 1st – 12th grade in Fall 2022, Museum of the Rockies’ quality camps stimulate learning throughout the summer.
 Join us in our outdoor classrooms and experiment spaces to learn about history and science, meet new friends, create crafts, and play active games.
+Camps fill up fast, so make your summer plans today before they go extinct!

 Look out!
 If it is flung, shot, launched, or thrown, it’s ballistics.
 We will have an explosive time with spears, arrows, rocks, rockets (and potatoes?) in this exciting physics-based summer camp with plenty of hands-on projects.